It doesn’t take a worldwide environmental holiday like Earth Day to remind us that planet Earth is a gift worth preserving and protecting.

 Old box TV cabinets: With the insides removed, these make great planters or even hold fish tank inserts, though the latter requires some serious research and maybe a professional!

-Empty pop, iced tea, juice, and other bottles: Depending on size, style, and material (glass works best for aesthetics), use decoratively for dish washing detergent, liquid hand soap, bubble bath (might want to stay away from glass there, however), etc.
+Empty soda, iced tea, juice, and other bottles: Depending on size, style, and material (glass works best for aesthetics), use decoratively for dish washing detergent, liquid hand soap, bubble bath (might want to stay away from glass there, however), etc.

 Old shutters or doors: These have dozens of uses, including as shelves mounted to a wall, glued together as a table top, hinged vertically as a room divider or privacy screen, mounted on legs as a mudroom bench, etc.